itohio/tinygui/DESIGN.md

 - Padding/margin offsets adjust the child context before layouts run so nested containers can respect spacing without hand-rolled coordinate tweaks.
 - `Scroll` composes `Base[ui.Widget]` with scroll offsets.
 It only draws visible children, leaving parent contexts untouched while notifying observers of offset changes.
 - `ScrollChange` / `ScrollObserver` let higher-level widgets (e.g., navigable lists) synchronise scrolling with focus changes.
+- **Planned:** `ScrollChoice` will build on `Scroll` and reuse `widget.InteractiveSelector[ui.Widget]` so selection and viewport adjustments stay in sync.
+The constructor mirrors `Scroll` (layout + children), while options expose index binding, change callbacks, and auto-scrolling policies.
+Selection commands (`UP`, `DOWN`, `NEXT`, `PREV`, wraparound) are delegated to the shared selector, ensuring behavioural parity with widget-level choices but at container scope.
 - Tab/pager components will layer on top by composing `Base` and wiring into the navigator.

 **Layout package (`layout/`)**